 While workers within the Capitol building were initially barred from re-entering work, those bans were soon lifted.
 At Reagan National Airport, a few ceiling tiles fell and flights were placed on hold.
 Three of four pinnacles from the Washington National Cathedral’s central tower have fallen away, with the central tower also showing some structural issues by leaning.
 The Metro to DC has been temporarily suspended.

 FEMA has stated that it is keeping a close eye on the situation and is in constant communication with federal-level and state-level organizations.
-It went on to beg the public to use e-mail and texting in non-emergencies so that emergency responders can receive the proper information without issue or delay.
+It went on to beg the public to use e-mail and texting in non-emergencies so that emergency responders can receive the pertinent information without issue or delay.
 Phone companies were rightfully overwhelmed, but no infrastructural damage occurred.

 While the East Coast of the United States receives earthquakes, those earthquakes rarely peak above a magnitude of 3.0.
 The 5.8 magnitude earthquake that shook Mineral, Virginia, is classified as a Moderate earthquake.
 Moderate earthquakes happen between 1,000 and 1,500 times per year, but can only do major damage to structures that are poorly maintained or built.
 Few if any individuals are usually injured within a Moderate earthquake.
 Had the earthquake been a mere .2 magnitudes higher, it would be within the Strong category; Strong earthquakes happen far less frequently and are much more likely to cause structural damage, injuries, and fatalities on a wide scale.